danabo/zhat/_drafts/primer-probability-theory.md

 # Primer to measure theory

-{% fixme %}TODO: finish this section{% endfixme %}

 Congratulations!
 You've reached end of this post. <button class='advanced-button'>Click here</button> (or on any {%adv%}purple block{%endadv%}) to unlock the {%adv%}purple text{%endadv%} on measure theory to read this last section.
 All the previously hidden purple text above will be visible as well.
 After reading this section, you will be ready to understand it.

 Terrence Tao, in [An Introduction to Measure Theory](https://terrytao.files.wordpress.com/2011/01/measure-book1.pdf), motivates measure theory, saying:
 > One of the most fundamental concepts in Euclidean geometry is that of the measure m(E) of a solid body E in one or more dimensions.
 In one, two, and three dimensions, we refer to this measure as the length, area, or volume of E respectively.
 > ...
-The physical intuition of defining the measure of a body E to be the sum of the measure of its component “atoms” runs into an immediate problem: a typical solid body would {%marginnote "consist of an infinite (and uncountable) number of points" "He is referring to the mathematical ideal of a body being composed of a set of 0-dimensional points." %}, each of which has a measure of zero; and the product ∞ · 0 is indeterminate.
+The physical intuition of defining the measure of a body E to be the sum of the measure of its component “atoms” runs into an immediate problem: a typical solid body would {%marginnote "consist of an infinite (and uncountable) number of points" "He is referring to the mathematical ideal of a body being composed of a set of 0-dimensional points." %}, each of which has a measure of zero; and the product $\infty \cdot 0$ is indeterminate.
 To make matters worse, two bodies that have exactly the same number of points, need not have the same measure.
-For instance, in one dimension, the intervals A := [0, 1] and B := [0, 2] are in one-to-one correspondence (using the bijection x 7→ 2x from A to B), but of course B is twice as long as A. So one can disassemble A into an uncountable number of points and reassemble them to form a set of twice the length.
+For instance, in one dimension, the intervals $A := [0, 1]$ and $B := [0, 2]$ are in one-to-one correspondence (using the bijection $x \mapsto 2x$ from $A$ to $B$), but of course $B$ is twice as long as $A$.
+So one can disassemble $A$ into an uncountable number of points and reassemble them to form a set of twice the length.

 Terrence also mentions the [Banach-Tarski paradox](https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox) which shows that even finitely many partitions of a sphere (only 5 are needed!) can be rearranged into two spheres.
-These kinds of non-measure-preserving are always going to be pathological, so the solution is to disallow measurement of these pathological sets.
+These kinds of non-measure-preserving sets are always going to be pathological, so the solution is to disallow measurement of these pathological sets.
 We call those sets *non-measurable*.
 If you are curious what non-measurable sets are like, Terrence talks about them in section 1.2.3.

 I will not go into how measurable sets can be defined.
 There are many approaches, the most common of which is due to [Lebesgue](https://en.wikipedia.org/wiki/Lebesgue_measure) (Tao section 1.3).
 It suffices to say that you cannot have all subsets of $\real$ be measurable without giving up [desirable properties of *measure*](https://en.wikipedia.org/wiki/Non-measurable_set#Consistent_definitions_of_measure_and_probability), e.g. that rearranging and rotating disjoint sets does not change their cumulative measure.
 In what follows, I'm going to assume that for some set $\Omega$ of any cardinality (finite, countable, uncountable, etc.), we just so happen to be in possession of a reasonable set of measurable sets $E \subseteq 2^\Omega$ and the associated measure $P$.
 Read Terry's book for details on how to construct such things.
 I'm merely going to run through the important definitions and terminology pertaining to probability theory (using the naming conventions of probability theory rather than measure theory).